-A Definitive Ranking of the Best and Worst Booze to Drink on Trains
+The Best and Worst Booze to Drink on Trains, Ranked

 Train drinking is an intrinsic part of British life.
 Grabbing a pre-boarding can (or two) is a ritual of nights out, long cross-country journeys, and steeling yourself for Christmas back at your parents' house.
 You'll find groups of excitable suburban teens necking Kronenbourg on the 40-minute train ride into the city ahead of a Big Night Out.
 A solo traveller might sip a more discrete premixed cocktail in a can to pass the time.
 And come Friday night, commuters leaving towns and cities across the country will ransack M&S to ride out the week with a train tinny or mini Prosecco bottle.

 Choosing the right drink for the journey, however, can be a tricky task.
 Wine might seem like a great idea after a stressful day but half an hour and a bout of mild motion sickness later, your head will be pounding.
 Lukewarm lager runs the risk hiccups and Pimm's in a tin can only induce a raging sugar high.